Pupuli99/WalmartSalesData/README.md

 4. Customer
 *	How many unique customer types does the data have?
 *	How many unique payment methods does the data have?
-*	What is the most common customer type?
-*	Which customer type buys the most?
+*	How many unique customer types along with the count does the data have?
 *	What is the gender of most of the customers?
 *	What is the gender distribution per branch?
 *	Which time of the day do customers give most ratings?